 The magnitude of the Deepwater Horizon disaster actually allows us to connect specific events to drastic price movements of one of the largest corporations in the world.
 We know that speculation about the size of the oil spill would have been of great interest to market participations, since it would be used in the calculation of a fine to be levied on BP.
 If government spokespeople had said that the spill was much smaller than initially estimated, the price of BP would have risen.
 That rise would not just happen as a necessary, rational outcome.
 Rather, market participants would bid the price up.
-When, instead, the flow of the leak was continually ratcheted up, the value of BP continued to fall, pushed down by the recalculations of market participants.
+When, on the other hand, the flow of the leak was continually ratcheted up, the value of BP continued to fall, pushed down by the recalculations of market participants.

-When the "top kill" failed on Saturday, May 29, and the Gulf drilling moratorium was announced on May 30, BP's share opened on Monday, June 1 down 13 percent from their Friday close.
-Whatever else might have been happening in the sphere of BP's operations was dwarfed by the failure of this high-profile effort and the U.S. Government's actions.
+When the 'top kill' failed on Saturday, May 29, and the Gulf drilling moratorium was announced on May 30, BP's share opened on Monday, June 1 down 13 percent from their Friday close.
+The shares of other explicity implicated firms - RIG, HAL and CAM - also fell, as did the broader oil business.
+Whatever else might have been happening in the sphere of BP's operations was dwarfed by the failure of this high profile effort and the U.S. government's actions.
 Traders mobilized shares at 19 times their usual volume, although price movements were only at three times the usual high-low spread.
 Yet, how these calculations were actually made is unknown.
-We can connect the capping of the well on July 15 with 12 times the usual trading volume, four times the usual high-low spread and the return of almost 5 percent of BP's pre-disaster value.
+We can connect the capping of the well on July 15 with 12 times the usual trading volume, four times the usual high-low spread and the return of almost five percent of BP's pre-disaster value.
 However, how market participants arrived at this value is unknown.
 What is needed is a retheorization of capital and accumulation that accounts for the pricing process itself.
 My contention is that pricing accounts for both things and humans as consequential mediators.

-Retheorizing Capital and Accumulation
+Retheorizing Capital & Accumulation.

 The accumulation of capital is widely understood to mean an increase in productive capacity.
 These gains are measured in nominal financial quantities which, according to both Marxist and neoclassical political economy, constitute a distorted representation of the real, underlying value of capital.
-Problems with this productivist conception of capital and accumulation, both analytical and theoretical, have long been identified and they were once the subject of heated theoretical debates (see Nitzan and Bichler 2009: 67-124 for a summary of these criticisms).5 Unfortunately, the response to the problems has been eschewal by political economists of critical engagement with the concepts, despite their key role in all political economic frameworks.
+Problems with this productivist conception of capital and accumulation, both analytical and theoretical, have long been identified and they were once the subject of heated theoretical debates (see Nitzan & Bichler, 2009, pp. 67-124 for a summary of these criticisms).
+Unfortunately, the response to the problems has been the eschewal by political economics of critical engagement with the concepts, despite their key role in all political economic frameworks.

 The fundamental theoretical criticism of the standard conception of capital is an ontological one.
-It requires that "real" capital, i.e. productive capacity, has underlying quanta that make commensurable qualitative diversity.
-In other words, a vineyard, a tannery, a missile factory, a wind turbine, and all the rest of the heterogeneous material complexity of our systems of production have something within them that can be agglomerated in the process of accumulation.
+It requires that 'real' capital, i.e. productive capacity, have an underlying quanta that makes its qualitative diversity commensurable.
+In other words, a vineyard, a tannery, a missile factory, a wind turbine, and all the rest of the heterogeneous material complexity of our systems of production, have something within them that can be agglomerated in the process of accumulation.
 This is true of both Marxist and mainstream theories of capital.
-We can think of the standard theoretical conception as a "dual quantity" approach: observable quantities represent unobservable quantities, bypassing qualities.
-Much analytical energy has gone into converting nominal quantities into these postulated real quantities (see for example Shaikh and Tonak 1994).
-Now, however, that laudable project has been largely abandoned and most critical political economists simply use the problematic national accounting statistical calculations of "real" quantities, exemplified by real GDP (Stiglitz et al. 2009).
+We can think of the standard theoretical conception as a 'dual quantity' approach: observable quantities represent unobservable quantities, bypassing qualities.
+Much analytical energy has gone into converting